a-jeremijenko/algorithms/README.md

 # algorithms
-Repo of my algorithm solutions from classwork and leetcode
+Repo of my algorithm solutions from classwork and online databases